It's a Rainy Day

-"It's a Rainy Day" is a song by British, Italy based Eurodance artist Ice MC, released in August 1994 as the third single from his third album, Ice'n'Green (1994), on which it appears in two versions, and his eleventh single overall.
-Written and produced by Robyx, it features vocals by Italian singer Alexia.
+"It's a Rainy Day" is a song by British, Italy based Eurodance artist Ice MC, released in August 1994 by Italian label Dance World Attack as the third single from his third album, Ice'n'Green (1994), on which it appears in two versions, and his eleventh single overall.
+Written and produced by Robyx (a.k.a.
+Roberto Zanetti), it features vocals by Italian singer Alexia.
 It became the most successful single of the album, reaching number-one in Italy and number two in both Belgium and Spain.
 The single was also released with new remixes for the Christmas holidays.
-Giacomo De Simone directed its accompanying music video.
+Giacomo de Simone directed its accompanying music video, which was filmed in Italy with Alexia.
+It was played at the 2024 Paris Olympics opening ceremony.

 Chart performance

-"It's a Rainy Day" was a sizeable hit on the charts in Europe and remains one of Ice MC's most successful songs to date.
-It peaked at number-one in Italy, as well as on the European Dance Radio Chart.
-The single made its way into the top 10 also in Belgium (number two), Finland, France, the Netherlands and Spain (number two), and on the Eurochart Hot 100, where it hit number six in December 1994.
-Additionally, "It's a Rainy Day" charted in the top 20 in Austria, Germany and Switzerland.
+"It's a Rainy Day" was a hit on the charts in Europe and remains Ice MC's most successful song, alongside "Think About the Way".
+It peaked at number-one in Italy, where it spent three weeks atop the Musica e dischi singles chart and additionally 12 weeks inside the Italian top 5.
+The single entered the top 10 also in Belgium (2), Finland (9), France (6), the Netherlands (8) and Spain (2), as well as on the Eurochart Hot 100, where it peaked at number six in December 1994, in its tenth week on the chart.
+In Belgium, "It's a Rainy Day" was held off reaching the number-one position for two weeks by Rednex's "Cotton Eye Joe", while in Spain, it was kept from the top spot by Outhere Brothers' "Don't Stop (Wiggle Wiggle)".

+Additionally, the song was a top-20 hit in Austria (13), Germany (14) and Switzerland (15).
 In the United Kingdom, it peaked at number 73 in its first week on the UK Singles Chart, on April 2, 1995.
-But on the UK Dance Chart, the song fared better, reaching number 25.
-Outside Europe, it peaked at number six on the RPM Dance/Urban chart in Canada and number 11 in Israel.
+But on the UK Dance Chart, the single fared much better, reaching number 25.
+On the European Dance Radio Chart, the song reached number one, becoming the most-played dance song on European radio for several weeks.
+It ended up as number 13 on its year-end chart.
+Outside Europe, "It's a Rainy Day" peaked at number six on the RPM Dance/Urban chart in Canada and number 11 in Israel.
 The single was awarded with a silver record in France, with a sale of 132,000 units.

 Critical reception

-A reviewer from Music Week gave "It's a Rainy Day" three out of five, adding that "this dance track has been a hit in a few European countries and uses the familiar formula of diggedy doggedy vocal over a thumping beat."
-James Hamilton from the RM Dance Update described it as an "Italian galloper".
+A reviewer from Music Week gave "It's a Rainy Day" three out of five, writing that "this dance track has been a hit in a few European countries and uses the familiar formula of diggedy doggedy vocal over a thumping beat."
+James Hamilton from the Record Mirror Dance Update described it as an "Italian galloper" in his weekly dance column, DJ directory.
+Regarding the Christmas remix, a review published in Music & Media noted the lyrics change to "It's Christmas Day", "surprisingly turning it into a topical Eurodance single".